kd101jp14/Basic-Portfolio/README.md

 ## About

 * This portfolio is a collection of 3 linked web pages (About, Portfolio, and Contact) and related files.
+They were created using HTML and CSS (no Bootstrap).
+The `About` page provides a profile image and text.
+The `Portfolio` page has 5 clickable images (which are currently placeholder links.)
+The `Contact` page contains elements where a person's name, email, and message may be entered.
+The text that is enetered into the fields do not currently go anywhere, as this page is solely HTML and CSS.
 This is the first Vanderbilt Coding Bootcamp homework assignment.

 ## License